-Even in England\’s \’Black Country\’, the sun still shines.
+Even in England’s ‘Black Country’, the sun does still shine.
 Aptly, then, Sunbeam’s factory was located there – in Wolverhampton, West Midlands.
 From the outset – in 1912 – the company gained a name for classy, reliable motorcycles.
-They became known as \’gentlemen\’s machines\’.
-The Sunbeam S8 was one of them.
-It was made between \’49 and \’56.
+They were renowned as “gentlemen’s machines”.
+The S8 was certainly one of them.
+It was made between ’49 and ’56.
 Innovation was thrown in, too, for good measure.
 The first Sunbeam, for example, featured a fully-enclosed chain – keeping both bike and rider clean.
 Assuming the owner had oiled his chain, that is!

 It is fair to say that the S8’s predecessor – the Sunbeam S7 – did not exactly smother itself in glory.
 It was comfortable, certainly – but that was about it.
 The S7 was overweight, lacked manoeuvrability – and its brakes were not the best.
 Those deficiencies were redressed – to some extent, at least – by the S7 De Luxe version.
 It fell to the S8, though, to get the good ship Sunbeam fully seaworthy again.